TheDorkKnightRises/TheDorkKnightRises.github.io/_posts/2016-02-03-Going-On-An-Adventure.md

 <b>NOTE:</b> This blog post was not sponsored or anything, and all of its contents are my own personal opinion

 <br><br>
 - If you don't know about Udacity, it's a great place for online courses on everything from Web Development to Git to Android, built in collaboration with industry experts.
-They even offer paid Nanodegree courses, project-focused courses which allow you to expand your portfolio and earn industry-recognized credentials certified by big names like Google, Amazon, AT&T etc.
-<br>Check them out here: [Udacity](https://www.udacity.com/ "Udacity")
+They even offer paid Nanodegree courses, project-focused courses which allow you to expand your portfolio and earn industry-recognized credentials certified by big names like Google, Amazon, AT&T etc. Check them out here: [Udacity](https://www.udacity.com/ "Udacity")
 - [Android Developer Nanodegree](https://www.udacity.com/course/android-developer-nanodegree--nd801 "AND")
 - [All courses](https://www.udacity.com/courses/all "Udacity courses")